sahilrajput03/sahilrajput03/articles/faqs.md

 **Q. Time blocking/constraints trait?**

-👉🏻 A really good traid followed by A (my friend).
+👉🏻 A really good trait followed by A (my friend).
 This helps in predictiveness I guess, I noticed in my friend.

 **Q. Is degree/job important to earn money?**